mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 More than one requirement may affect the same code.
 Therefore, it must be possible to specify more than one requirement at the same origin.

+## `trace.properties`: Properties of a trace

+A trace may have properties that further describe the trace. e.g. `verifies` and `satisfies`

+### `trace.properties.verifies`: Mark a trace to verify a requirement

+If a trace to a requirement has the property `verifies`, *mantra* must add this trace to the group of information that verify the requirement.
+Other information that verify a requirement are tests and reviews.

+Typically, a trace with `verifies` property will be linked to a test.
+In such a case, the trace must not be added to the group of information that verify the requirement, because it is already verified by the test and would be redundant information.

+### `trace.properties.satisfies`: Mark a trace to satisfy a requirement

+If a trace to a requirement has the property `satisfies`, *mantra* must add this trace to the group of information that satisfy the requirement.

+Typically, a trace with `satisfies` property will be linked to code that implements the requirement.

+### `trace.properties.others`: Other properties of a trace

+*mantra* must be able to store trace properties that are not used by *mantra* itself, because companies and projects may define their own custom trace properties.

 ## `trace.collect`: Collect requirements traces